 The Reverend J. Lewis Gibbs, fondly known as “Papa Gibbs,” served as Chaplain of Stuart Hall School and Rector of Emmanuel Episcopal Church from 1919-1958.
 Today the Gibbs Society honors his legacy by recognizing individuals whose dedication and wise planning will strengthen Stuart Hall School for generations to come.

 We invite you to become a member of the J. Lewis Gibbs Legacy Society by making a planned gift of any amount to benefit Stuart Hall School.
 Furthermore, if you have already provided for Stuart Hall School in your estate plans, please let us know.
-We would be honored to include you amongst the ranks of those special donors who have made similar commitments.
+We would be honored to include you among the ranks of those special donors who have made similar commitments.

 Charitable Remainder Trusts